 This is the part I call ‘playing house.’

 I lined the tree farm on top an antique crate, then showcased all this in front of a super chippy cabinet I got from inside the video in THIS junk shopping trip.

 The cabinet is still in my workshop, which I’m finding is coming in mighty handy for taking cute pictures!

 Still mulling over where to put it forever-like.

 Can you imagine taller and shorter trees too?
-Or even different colours?
+Or even in different colours?

 I was first inspired to make mini trees thanks to Inspired by Charm’s snowy modern version HERE

 While the Trees sign was actually an after thought, I’m SO glad I made it.
-I adore the excuse to bring some sage green paint into the mix!
+I adore the excuse to bring some Bayberry green paint into the mix!
+Very tree-like.

 And I want an 8 foot tree like this now.

 Just think… wrap the rope and leave the lights in the box!